Here’s How to Start Saving Money — Even If You Don’t Have Room in Your Budget

 Many stores — stores you probably shop at — have price-match policies.
 That means if an item you’ve purchased drops in price within a specific timeframe, you can request a refund for the difference.

-To keep track of these easily, use Paribus — a tool that gets you money back for your online purchases.
+To keep track of these easily, use Capital One Shopping Price Protection — a tool that gets you money back for your online purchases.
 It’s free to sign up, and once you do, it will scan your email for any receipts.
 If it discovers you’ve purchased something from one of its monitored retailers, it will track the item’s price and help you get a refund when there’s a price drop.

 19. Hit up Consignment Shops